 Emergency Services: Extracorporeal Services

-The extracorporeal service at NC State Veterinary Hospital offers an omnicomprensive array of therapies including hemodialysis, hemoperfusion, plasmapheresis, and bone marrow transplantation.
+The extracorporeal service at NC State Veterinary Hospital offers an omnicomprensive array of therapies including hemodialysis, hemoperfusion and plasmapheresis.

 Besides the well-established role of hemodialysis in the treatment of severe kidney injury, we offer this treatment, along with hemoperfusion, for the rapid removal of a multitude of toxins and drug overdoses.
 Over the past 2 years our hemodialysis program has grown exponentially and currently receives a consistent inflow of referrals spanning on a radius of 500 miles.